 Touch ID was replaced by Face ID when Apple introduced the iPhone X. The reason for the move was to enable all-screen displays with no Home Button taking up prime real estate.
 Apple also said Face ID was much more secure than Touch ID, with a one million to one chance of a false positive unlock.

 However, it wasn't a solution without its problems, as Face ID needed to see a user's eyes, nose, and mouth to unlock the device.
-This solved the problem with trying to unlock an iPhone with soiled fingers, but now users couldn't easily unlock their phones when covering their face for any reason.
+This solved the problem of trying to unlock an iPhone with soiled fingers, but now users couldn't easily unlock their phones when covering their face for any reason.

 When the pandemic struck, this created an unprecedented issue with Face ID as iPhone users around the globe donned masks.
 Users complained of the now-impeded unlocking process and demanded Apple bring back Touch ID as a solution.